 Western Leaders Team Captains provide leadership to teams of up to 10 Crew Members during M.A.S.T.E.R.
-Plan week (August 18th-22nd, 2013), and have one year experience in the Western Leaders Crew Member position.
+Plan week (August 14th-18th, 2016), and have one year experience in the Western Leaders Crew Member position (required).

-The minimum expectations and responsibilities for Western Leaders Crew Members Team Captains include:
+The minimum expectations and responsibilities for Western Leaders Team Captains include:

-- Attend and actively participate in the Western Leaders Crew Members Team Captain Retreat
+- Attend and actively participate in the Western Leaders Team Captain Retreat (TBD).

-- Attend and actively participate in the Western Leaders Crew Member training program (August 15th-17th, 2013).
+- Attend and actively participate in the Western Leaders Crew Member training program (tentatively August 11th-13th, 2016).

-- Provide leadership to a team of 10 Crew Members during the week of M.A.S.T.E.R.
-Plan
+- Provide leadership to a team of 9-10 Crew Members during the week of M.A.S.T.E.R.

 - Assign daily tasks;

-- Hold Crew Members accountable to communicated expectations and to completing assigned tasks.
+- Hold Crew Members accountable to communicated expectations and completion of assigned tasks;

 - Assist with the organization and implementation of M.A.S.T.E.R.
 Plan activities: